top of page

 ½ cup filtered water

-½ tsp Sodium Ascorbate (SA) powder
+½ tsp Sodium Ascorbate (buffered Vitamin C) powder

 GET OUTSIDE ☀️

 After spending time in a chlorinated environment, make it a habit to head outside for some fresh air.
 Open up the windows at home, take a walk or simply relax in a well-ventilated space to allow your body the space to naturally detoxify.
+If you need some sunscreen suggestions, I have this article.

 Find this article helpful?
 You may also want to join our free Facebook group, The Healing Tribe and follow more of our content at Instagram.
 If you want comprehensive guidance and support especially if dealing with eczema, allergies or other gut health related challenges, work with me 1:1 .